 - aiming to achieve the following targets for intensification as a proportion of overall growth through the period of recovery: - a.
 35% averaged over the period between 2013 and 2016 - b.
 45% averaged over the period between 2016 to 2021 - c.
-55% averaged over the period between 2022 and 2028; - providing higher density living environments including mixed use developments and a greater range of housing types, particularly in and around the Central City, in and around Key Activity Centres, and larger neighbourhood centres, and in greenfield priority areas, Future Development Areas and brownfield sites; - reinforcing the role of the Christchurch central business district within the Greater Christchurch area as identified in the Christchurch Central Recovery Plan; - providing for the development of greenfield priority areas and of land within Future Development Areas where the circumstances set out in Policy 6.3.12 are met on the periphery of Christchurch's urban area, and surrounding towns at a rate and in locations that meet anticipated demand and enables the efficient provision and use of network infrastructure;
+55% averaged over the period between 2022 and 2028; - providing higher density living environments including mixed use developments and a greater range of housing types, particularly in and around the Central City, in and around Key Activity Centres, and larger neighbourhood centres, and in greenfield priority areas and brownfield sites; - 3. reinforcing the role of the Christchurch central business district within the Greater Christchurch area as identified in the Christchurch Central Recovery Plan;

-- encouraging sustainable and selfsufficient growth of the towns of Rangiora, Kaiapoi, Woodend, Lincoln, Rolleston and Rolleston and consolidation of the existing settlement of West Melton;

-- 6. N/A Rural Residential

-- 7. N/A Maori Reserves
+- 4. providing for the development of greenfield priority areas on the periphery of Christchurch's urban area, and surrounding towns at a rate and in locations that meet anticipated demand and enables the efficient provision and use of network infrastructure; - 5. encouraging sustainable and selfsufficient growth of the towns of Rangiora, Kaiapoi, Woodend, Lincoln, Rolleston and Rolleston and consolidation of the existing settlement of West Melton; - 6.
+N/A Rural Residential - 7.
+N/A Maori Reserves retirement village and will contribute to a greater range of housing types at Rolleston.